Individual Taxpayer Support

 There are several key concepts that will help you when talking to potential supporters that may recommend your child or children.

-- The maximum amount of the 2018 tax credits are $2,213 for couples filing jointly and $1,107 for single tax filers.
-For 2019 the maximum amount of the tax credits are $2,269 for couples filing jointly and $1,135 for single tax filers.
+- The maximum amount of the 2023 tax credits are $2,609 for couples filing jointly and $1,307 for single tax filers.
+Beginning in January 2024, the JTO can start accepting support for the 2024 tax year.
+The maximum tax credit amounts for 2024 are $2,910 for couples filing jointly and $1,459 for single tax filers.

 Can I ask out of state friends or relatives to take the credit and recommend my child?